ColdTrick/profile_manager/README.txt

 - check trimmed required profile fields (space should not be accepted, js + hook)
 - use elgg_get_config("icon_sizes") for mandatory profile icon upload
+- be able to add new profile fields directly into a category

 == 3.
 Known issues ==
 - on register error backward maintaining selected profile icon is impossible due to security reasons